 Figure 2.
 Comparison of therapeutic outcomes.
 (A): the cough treatment efficacy of the training group; (B): the cough treatment efficacy of the control group.
-The rate of cough resolution in the training group ishigher than in the control group(94%VS77%).
+The rate of cough resolution in the training group is significantly higher than in the control group (94% VS 77%, P=0.041 by ITT, P=0.027 by PP analysis).

 Comparison of scales evaluation and capsaicin cough sensitivity before and after treatment